jpmorganchase/cf-shap/README.md

 **Note that this repository contains the package with the algorithms for the generation of the explanations proposed in the paper and their evaluations _but not_ the expriments themselves.** If you are interested in reproducing the results of the paper, please refer to the [cf-shap-facct22](https://github.com/jpmorganchase/cf-shap-facct22) repository (that uses the algorithms implemented in this repository).

 ## 1. Installation
 To install the package manually, simply use the following commands.
 Note that this package depends on shap>=0.39.0 package: you may want to install this package or the other dependencies manually (using conda or pip).
-See setup.py for more details on the dependencies of the package.

 ```bash
 # Clone the repo into the `cf-shap` directory